-- It is the first national project to address water issues among all of the outlying island states. - Project components focus on the specific water issues experienced by residents in

-- remote island communities.
+- It is the first national project to address water issues among all of the outlying island states - Project components focus on the specific water issues experienced by residents in remote island communities.
 There has been a need for flexibility as the project progresses.

-For example, Typhoon Haiyan in 2013 affected Kayangel, Palau's northernmost island state, creating the need to reassess and redesign local project implementation. - The Palau Public Utilities Corporation infrastructure has been significantly enhanced.
-For example, major leak detection and repairs have taken place on Peleliu and Angaur; an emergency back-up well is being operationalised in Angaur; and improvements have been made to household and communal water systems in other islands. - Innovative partnerships have addressed the challenges faced in implementing project activities in extremely remote communities.
+- For example, Typhoon Haiyan in 2013 affected Kayangel, Palau's northernmost island state, creating the need to reassess and redesign local project implementation. - The Palau Public Utilities Corporation infrastructure has been significantly enhanced.
+For example, major detection and repairs have taken place on Peleliu and Angaur; an emergency back-up well is being operationalised in Angaur; and improvements have been made to household and communal water systems in other islands. - Innovative partnerships have addressed the challenges faced in implementing project activities in extremely remote communities.
 For example, the project partnered with the US Civil Action Team to repair the water cisterns in Sonsorol. - Extraction of water from the underground freshwater lens is an important part of the water supply for these outlying island states, but is generally not suitable to drink.
-The project is contributing to the understanding of sustainable extraction rates from these lenses.
+The project is contributing to the understanding of sustainable extraction rates from these lenses, as well as trialling low maintenance solar desalination to provide quality drinking water. - A short video on lessons learnt about climate change adaptation in Palau will be available in 2015.